-- Work to assure conformance with federal and state DOT requirements including project priority setting, adherence to financial constraints and public participation. - Work involving coordination with private and public transit providers and incorporation of projects programming FTA transit funds (i.e. 5307, 5310, 5339, etc.) - Work involving the monitoring and reporting of progress regarding implementation of projects in the TIP and completing the Annual List of Federally Obligated Projects.
-This work includes an initiative to create a publically accessible online database for TIP projects of past and present documents which will also highlight project impacts within the MPA. - The development, publishing and dissemination of the FY 2021-2024 TIP document and amendments thereto.
-The coordination of all TIP work is the responsibility of MPO.
-All agencies, however, are responsible for providing timely information on their proposed projects and activities, keeping all others informed of the progress of their projects, and developing project priorities that are in concert with the other agencies and the MPO MTP and the MPO Public Participation Plan. - Coordinating with implementation partner agencies to utilize the procedures to amend and modify the MPO transportation improvement program and quarterly project tracking forms as recommended by the MPO Technical Committee and adopted by the MPO Policy Committee via MPO Resolution 2018-4. - Develop updated scoring metrics and criteria (as needed) which are applied to Surface Transportation Program - Urban (STP-U) / Surface Transportation Block Grant (STBG) as well as Transportation Alternatives Program (TAP) funding project selection.
-Activities related to call for projects as well as the project selection process pertaining to transportation infrastructure funds are included in this work element. - Maintain the interactive digital map detailing information for projects listed within the FY 2021-2024 TIP.
+- Assure conformance with federal and state DOT requirements including project priority setting, adherence to financial constraints, and public participation. - Coordinate with private and public transit providers and incorporation of projects programming FTA transit funds (i.e. 5307, 5310, 5339, etc.) - Monitor and report on progress regarding implementation of projects in the TIP and completing the Annual List of Federally Obligated Projects.
+This work includes an initiative to create a publically accessible online database for TIP projects of past and present documents which will also highlight project impacts within the MPA. - Develop, publish and disseminate the FY 2022-2025 TIP document and amendments thereto. - Coordinate with implementation partner agencies to utilize the procedures to amend and modify the MPO transportation improvement program and quarterly project tracking forms as recommended by the MPO Technical Committee and adopted by the MPO Policy Committee via MPO Resolution 2018-4. - Develop updated scoring metrics and criteria, as needed, for the Surface Transportation Block Grant (STBG) and the Transportation Alternatives Program (TAP) funding project selection.
+Activities related to call for projects as well as the project selection process pertaining to transportation infrastructure funds are included in this work element. - Maintain the interactive digital map detailing information for projects listed within the FY 2022-2025 TIP.

 As required by the FAST Act, the TIP is designed such that once implemented, it makes progress towards achieving the performance targets.
 Additionally, the TIP shall also include, to the maximum extent practicable, a description of the anticipated effect of the TIP toward achieving the performance targets identified in the metropolitan transportation plan.
 The phase-in of new requirements defined in the Final Rule for Metropolitan Transportation Planning (May 27, 2016) states that, "On or after May 27th, 2018 (2 years after the publication date of this rule), FHWA/FTA may only determine the conformity of, or approve as part of a STIP, a TIP that has been developed according to the provisions and requirements of this part, regardless of when the MPO developed the TIP".
-In FY 2021, the MPO will continue to incorporate the requirements pertaining to the development of the TIP and those activities will be included within this work element.
+In FY 2022, the MPO will continue to incorporate the requirements pertaining to the development of the TIP and those activities will be included within this work element.